microsoft/qlib/docs/start/integration.rst

 - Override the `__init__` method
     - ``Qlib`` passes the initialized parameters to the \_\_init\_\_ method.
-    - The parameter must be consistent with the hyperparameters in the configuration file.
+    - The hyperparameters of model in the configuration must be consistent with those defined in the `__init__` method.
-    - Code Example: In the following example, the hyperparameter filed of the configuration file should contain parameters such as `loss:mse`.
+    - Code Example: In the following example, the hyperparameters of model in the configuration file should contain parameters such as `loss:mse`.
     .. code-block:: Python

         def __init__(self, loss='mse', **kwargs):